ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 - `getFeeConfig` - retrieves the current dynamic fee config
 - `getFeeConfigLastChangedAt` - retrieves the timestamp of the last block where the fee config was updated
-- `setFeeConfig` - sets the dynamic fee config on chain (see [here](#fee-config) for details on the fee config parameters) -
+- `setFeeConfig` - sets the dynamic fee config on chain (see [here](#fee-config) for details on the fee config parameters)

 You can also get the fee configuration at a block with the `eth_feeConfig` RPC method.
-For more information see [here](../apis/avalanchego/apis/subnet-evm.md#ethfeeconfig-api).
+For more information see [here](../apis/avalanchego/apis/subnet-evm.md#eth_feeconfig).

 #### Initial Configuration

-It's possible to enable this precompile with an initial configuration to activate it's effect on activation timestamp.
+It's possible to enable this precompile with an initial configuration to activate its effect on activation timestamp.
 This provides a way to define your fee structure to take effect at the activation.
 To use the initial configuration, you need to specify the fee config in `initialFeeConfig` field in your genesis or upgrade file:

 ```json
 {